kylebgorman/SPL/notes.md

 Writing
 =======

-* Two oft-discussed characteristics of classical poetry which are of limited relevance to phonological analysis are \emph{caesura}, which refers to a pause between words, and \emph{ictus}, or the ``beat'' associated with the most prominent syllable of a metrical foot---in dactylic hexameter the first syllable---which need not coincide with word stress.
+* Two oft-discussed characteristics of classical poetry which are of limited relevance to phonological analysis are \emph{caesura}, which refers to a pause between words found mid-verse, and \emph{ictus}, the ``beat'' associated with the most prominent position of a metrical foot (in dactylic metres, the first syllable)---classical poets sought to construct lines so that ictus and word stress were opposed.